Fifteen (song): Live performances

 Swift first performed "Fifteen", as a duet with singer Miley Cyrus, at the 51st Annual Grammy Awards.
 The duo sat on wooden stools for the acoustic performance, with Swift wearing a baggy beige dress layered over a tight black outfit and playing an acoustic guitar.
-Swift has also performed the song at We're All for the Hall, a benefit concert organized by Country Music Hall of Fame and Museum, the 2009 CMA Music Festival, the 2009 V Festival, the Australian charity concert Sydney Sound Relief, and the Country Music Association Awards.
+Kate Galloway, an academic in popular music, opined that Swift performed "Fifteen" live with "imperfect" vocals.
+Galloway wrote that whereas some reviewers had criticized Swift's weak live vocals, her Grammy performance was "beautifully flawed, raw, vulnerable, dissolving the illusionary gauze between the professional musician and the amateur out in the audience", which made her accessible to her audience and invalidated the technical criticisms of her singing.
+Swift also performed the song at We're All for the Hall, a benefit concert organized by Country Music Hall of Fame and Museum, the 2009 CMA Music Festival, the 2009 V Festival, the Australian charity concert Sydney Sound Relief, and the Country Music Association Awards.
 In the United Kingdom, Swift performed "Fifteen" on Later... with Jools Holland and The Paul O'Grady Show.